Manufacturing Analytics Vendor Selection Checklist for 2026

 iFactory Welcomes Structured Evaluation Against Every Criterion

-Request a live demo structured around this vendor selection checklist — we demonstrate OEE on your machine types, show live connector documentation for your ERP and PLC, provide written RFP responses, and arrange reference customer calls within five working days.
+Request a live demo structured around this vendor selection checklist — we demonstrate OEE on your machine types, show live connector documentation, and arrange reference customer calls within five working days.

 Manufacturing BI vendor checklist: iFactory scored live against all 30 criteria on request